Python Data Cleaning and Fuzzy Matching Guide

 Fuzzy Matching in Python

 Fuzzy matching, also known as approximate string matching, is a technique used to identify text strings that are approximately, rather than exactly, the same.
-This is incredibly useful for tasks like deduplication, record linkage, and correcting typos in datasets where exact matches are rare.
+This is incredibly useful for tasks like deduplication, record linkage and correcting typos in datasets where exact matches are rare.

 Python offers several libraries for fuzzy matching: